Paris778/Real-Estate-and-Transport-Dataset/README.md

 Its appealing tax policies has inspired international firms and businesses to move to Cyprus such as Wargaming Group Ltd.

 This repository contains a series of Datasets regarding real estate prices, mortgages, as well as total imports, and some tourism data.
+Specific Information about each dataset is written under the relevant sub titles below.

 ### Datasat Purpose